Resident234/php.net/pages/www.php.net_function.session-start.php.md

  * to choke the web server.
  *
  * This method clears out the duplicate session cookies.
 You can
- * call it after each time you&apos;ve called session_start(), or call it
+ * call it after each time you've called session_start(), or call it
  * just before you send your headers.
  */
 function clear_duplicate_cookies() {
-    // If headers have already been sent, there&apos;s nothing we can do if (headers_sent()) {
+    // If headers have already been sent, there's nothing we can do if (headers_sent()) {
         return;
     }